 CAMTC is not a Board or Bureau, so it does not have the statutory authority to engage in cost recovery for actions against applicants and certificate holders, like those entities do.
 Additionally, it does not have the statutory authority to impose administrative fines.
 For example, the Board of Barbering and Cosmetology has the statutory authority to assess administrative fines up to a total amount of \$5,000.
 They also have the statutory authority to recover the reasonable costs of investigation and adjudication of a case, and do generally seek cost recovery.
-Without the ability to impose fines or engage in cost recovery, CAMTC believes that the imposition of a small administrative fee for oral hearings and consideration of written statements is appropriate and reasonable, and the fee itself is directly related to the costs of providing those services.
+CAMTC believes that the imposition of a small administrative fee for oral hearings and consideration of written statements is appropriate and reasonable, and the fee itself is directly related to the costs of providing those services.

 CAMTC currently grants fee waivers to indigent individuals based on proof of income, using the same financial limits that California Superior Courts do.
-(Please see Section

-13, Attachment 19, for the form of CAMTC's fee waiver.)
+(Please see Section 13, Attachment 19, for the form of CAMTC's fee waiver.)
 CAMTC believes that granting these fee waivers is a matter of fundamental fairness.
 CAMTC would not want an indigent individual to be unable to have an oral hearing or consideration of a written statement due to a documented inability to pay.